Canadian Studies Centre

 Mr. Wolfgang Klooß, Director of the interdisciplinary Centre for Canadian Studies at the University of Trier, will be honored with the prestigious Governor General's International Award for Canadian Studies.
 He is the first German scholar to receive the award which is being granted each year in recognition of outstanding contributions to the development of Canadian Studies.

-Since 1991, Mister Klooß is the Director of the interdisciplinary Centre for Canadian Studies, a central academic institution at the University of Trier.
+Since 1991, Mister Klooß has been the Director of the interdisciplinary Centre for Canadian Studies, a central academic institution at the University of Trier.
 Before his retirement in 2013, he was holder of the chair in English Literature at the University of Trier.
 Besides, Mister Klooß was president of the Association for Canadian Studies in German-speaking countries and member of the International Council for Canadian Studies.
 As Dean of the Humanities Faculty and vice president of the University of Trier, he was also engaged in collegiate self-governance.
 He is now a Fellow of St. John's College at the University of Manitoba.

 Most of his cultural and historical works on Canadian literature are devoted to various topics and authors of the 19th, 20th and 21st century.
 With his prize-winning monograph on the Canadian Métis and numerous smaller studies, there is, however, a certain focus on the Canadian Aboriginal peoples.
 Klooß is also a member of the International Research Training Group "Diversity".